atolye15/checklist/checklists/daily-crm-reporting-checklist.md

 description: Follow the steps for the perfect CRM sharing!
 We request CRM from the team at the end of the everyday.
 Therefore, we can follow our performance (man/day) in each project.
 ---

-- [ ] Write your project name which is time spent
+- [ ] Write the project name as title that you're working on
+If you worked in multiple projects, we expect you to report them separately.

-- [ ] Specify your time spent for each project
+- [ ] Specify your work log for each project
-You should specify it in 25 percent time frame.
-For example, you spent 45 minutes for your project.
-You should specify it as 0.75.
+You should specify it in 15 minutes slots.

-- [ ] Specify what did you do in project
+- [ ] Specify what did you do in the project
-You should specify your jira key ıd, title and status of task details.
+You should specify it with key-id and title that are taken from Jira.
+So that everyone in the Atolye15 might have an idea about what you're doing.

+- [ ] Write down the status of your issues like "Done", "In Progress"

-- [ ] Prefer Turkish characters while writing CRM
+- [ ] It would be better to include Turkish characters while writing CRM

-- [ ] Check overall worktime of day
+- [ ] Check that the total time is equal to 7.30 hours.
-You should check overall worktime of day, it might be 7 hour and 30 minutes.
+We are counting the time over 7.30 hours.